Table of contents

 Maternity Action has excellent guidance for self-employed people.

-Leave in the event of miscarriage, stillbirth and abortion
+Leave resulting from miscarriage, stillbirth and abortion

 If you have a miscarriage or an abortion, you can use your sick leave while you recover physically and emotionally.

 If you miscarry or have a stillbirth, you may be able to take compassionate leave or unpaid leave, at the discretion of your employer.
 You can take sick leave, which usually carries a fixed amount of time that you can receive full pay or Statutory Sick Pay (SSP).
-SSP is £116.75 per week, if you are eligible, and payable for up to 28 weeks.

 If your baby is stillborn from the start of the 24th week of pregnancy onwards, you may be eligible for Maternity Allowance or Pregnancy and Baby Payment.
-If your baby is born alive but dies within 28 days, you should still be entitled to Statutory Maternity Leave and Pay, if you were eligible anyway.

-Parental Bereavement Leave and Pay
+How much Parental Bereavement Leave and Pay can I get?

-If your child is stillborn or dies before the age of 18, you can have two weeks of Parental Bereavement Leave if eligible.
-During this time, you can receive Parental Bereavement Pay of £184.03 a week or 90% of your average weekly pay.
+If your child is stillborn or dies before the age of 18, you can have two weeks of Parental Bereavement Leave, if eligible.

 What do I do if my employer underpays me or neglects my rights?